T'ruah: Slavery and forced labor

 T'ruah cites the Jewish connection to slavery and liberation at Passover as an imperative to oppose forced labor.
 T'ruah created The Jewish Campaign to End Slavery and Human Trafficking in an attempt to combat the record-high numbers of slaves today, as well as the root causes of trafficking in poverty and worker exploitation.

 Through a partnership with the Coalition of Immokalee Workers, T'ruah started the "Tomato Rabbis" campaign to oppose low wages and trafficking of farm-workers in Southwest Florida.
 T'ruah and the CIW have urged restaurant chains and grocery stores to sign Fair Food Agreements and buy only from growers that "legally commit to higher ethical standards.
 In 2018, T'ruah began organizing Jewish communities to ask Wendy’s to join 14 major corporations in doing the same, and is partnering with the coalition to expand the Fair Food Program into additional states and crops.

-T'ruah's partnership with CIW was cited by the Barack Obama White House's Advisory Council on Faith-Based and Neighborhood Partnerships for its successful work to end human trafficking in Florida.

 T’ruah is the only Jewish organization that is a member of ATEST, the Alliance to End Slavery and Trafficking, a U.S. coalition dedicated to supporting those vulnerable to trafficking.
 T’ruah was also a founding member of the Worker-driven Social Responsibility Network.